Shubham567/Neat-Conky/README.md

    * The last line(signature) gets replaced by Battery Low warning when battery is less than 15%.

    * Signature is read from file called signature.txt modify it to edit the last line of theme.

+   * Signature section is now modified to show a random quote.

 Currently works with nvidia graphics card only.
 I am trying to add Intel as well.
 I dont have AMD so cant be sure If I did it correctly so I wish I could get some help.
 Contributers are welcomed.